network-for-good/nfg_capistrano_aws/README.md

 Copy Capfile and config/deploy.rb into your application.
 Modify deploy.rb with the appropriate values for each setting.

-## Usage
+## Files

-For deployment with capistrano to work, the following files must be present:
+For capistrano deployment to work, the following files must be present in the codebase:

+* Capfile
 * config/deploy.rb
 * config/deploy/beta.rb
 * config/deploy/demo.rb
 * config/deploy/production.rb
 * config/deploy/development.rb

-* config/deploy/qa.rb
+## Usage
+There are three different ways to configure deployments.

+### 1. With a dynamic server list
+### 2. With a manually configured server list
+### 3. With individual instance IPs specified on the command line

 ## Development